White Album 2: Plot

 Closing Chapter begins three years after the events of Introductory Chapter.
 Haruki, now a university student, tries to move on with his life only for Setsuna to re-emerge, and their latent feelings flare up again.
 Haruki has three possible love interests in addition to Setsuna: Chiaki Izumi, a student in Haruki's class; Mari Kazaoka, Haruki's boss; and Koharu Sugiura, a new third-year at Hōjō.

 Coda takes place two years after Setsuna's Closing Chapter route, where she and Haruki are engaged but live in separate cities for work.
 Kazusa soon returns to Japan, and she and Haruki rekindle their friendship with the lingering desire for more.
-There are three possible endings: "Setsuna True", where Haruki re-affirms his love for Setsuna, marrying her and having a child together; "Kazusa True", where Haruki and Kazusa rekindle their affair but choose to be more honest, eventually getting married at Hōjō; and "Kazusa Normal", a bad ending where Haruki and Kazusa's affair ends with Haruki ruining his relationships with both women permanently.
+There are four possible endings: "Setsuna True", where Haruki re-affirms his love for Setsuna, marrying her and having a child together; "Kazusa True", where Haruki and Kazusa rekindle their affair but choose to be more honest, eventually getting married at Hōjō, "Kazusa Normal", a bad ending where Haruki and Kazusa's affair ends with Haruki ruining his relationships with both women permanently, and CODA normal, an extremely short ending in which Haruki is not willing to fully give himself up to Kazusa after a change of heart and decides on staying with Setsuna despite his wavering feelings.

 "After Story", a collection of bonus chapters, completes the story as an epilogue.
 The story has been also expanded with CD Drama and novels.